wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 One of the primary features of the WormholeRelayer protocol is that messages can be delivered faster than finality so long as the RelayProvider supports it.
 Normally the Token Bridge module can only transfer tokens once finality has been reached on a chain.
 However, with the WormholeRelayer protocol, you could potentially initiate two transfers in the same transaction.

-- The first transfer sends funds instantly from a liqudity source, so that the end user receives their funds quickly.
+- The first transfer sends funds instantly from a liquidity source, so that the end user receives their funds quickly.
 - The second transfer sends funds via the Token Bridge to reimburse the liquidity source on the `targetChain`

 Beware, the second transfer may never arrive if there is a rollback on the `sourceChain`.
 However, this risk can be managed if the primary concern is to provide users with a smooth user experience.